 View or download the latest CPM poverty rates for demographic groups in California

-The most recent CPM Fall 2021 estimates were produced using an experimental CPM methodology developed to address pandemic-related data limitations and to facilitate more current estimates.
-See the CPM Fall 2021 methodology details:
+The most recent CPM Early 2023 estimates were produced using an experimental CPM methodology initially developed to address pandemic-related data limitations and to facilitate more current estimates.
+Similar methods were used for CPM Fall 2023.
+See the CPM Early 2023 and Fall 2021 methodology details:

 CPM Poverty Data for 2011 Through 2019